Colorado vs. Middle Tennessee Predictions & Picks - Women's NCAA Tournament First Round

 Colorado Performance Insights

-- The Buffaloes' +316 scoring differential (outscoring opponents by 10.2 points per game) is a result of scoring 68.8 points per game (111th in college basketball) while giving up 58.6 per outing (45th in college basketball).
+- The Buffaloes have a +316 scoring differential, topping opponents by 10.2 points per game.
+They're putting up 68.8 points per game to rank 109th in college basketball and are allowing 58.6 per contest to rank 45th in college basketball.

-- On offense, Colorado is averaging 65.9 points per game this season in conference contests.
-As a comparison, its overall average (68.8 points per game) is 2.9 PPG higher.
+- In conference contests, Colorado scores fewer points per contest (65.9) than its season average (68.8).

-- Offensively, the Buffaloes have played better in home games this season, putting up 74.1 points per game, compared to 65.1 per game away from home.
+- At home, the Buffaloes are putting up nine more points per game (74.1) than they are in away games (65.1).

 Middle Tennessee Performance Insights

-- The Lady Raiders are outscoring opponents by 17.1 points per game, with a +550 scoring differential overall.
-They put up 73.8 points per game (42nd in college basketball) and give up 56.7 per outing (24th in college basketball).
+- The Lady Raiders' +550 scoring differential (outscoring opponents by 17.1 points per game) is a result of putting up 73.8 points per game (43rd in college basketball) while giving up 56.7 per outing (24th in college basketball).

 - The Lady Raiders are putting up more points at home (73.8 per game) than away (73.1).